sgonzalezml/workshop-react/readme.md

     }
 }
 ```
-4. In our PostList component we are going to add a Post, with hardcoded values, just for demonstrative purpose, and check that everything is working correctly.
+4. In our PostList component we are going to add a Post, with hardcoded values, just for demostrative purpose, and check that everything is working correctly.
 ```jsx
 import React, { Component } from 'react';
 import ReactDOM from 'react-dom';